eliemichel/MfxVTK/README.md

 ### How it works

-It converts Open Mesh Effect mesh into `vtkPolyData`.
-General structure of the plugin as well as handy C++ wrapper over the Open Mesh Effect interface is borrowed from [MfxVCG].
+It converts OpenMfx mesh into `vtkPolyData`.
+General structure of the plugin as well as handy C++ wrapper over the OpenMfx interface is borrowed from [MfxVCG].

 ### License